07740 877 544 firstname.lastname@example.org

 The tanker’s bands of colour on the sides, as well as the front and rear domes were also primed, undercoated and glossed before lettering.

 Most of the lettering on both of the lorries is 23k gold leaf.
 We still source the gold from a supplier specialising in signwriting materials since 1949.
 The gold leaf’s brilliance is exceptional and nothing compares to the real thing.

 Once the gold leaf was gilded, shadowing and effects were hand lettered, as well as the traditional buckle graphic often seen on vintage commercial vehicles.
 The cabs and bodies were also pin striped, accentuating the curves and corners of the panels.
 This stage really brings the vehicles character to life.

 Finally, at least two coats of high gloss varnish are brushed by hand, also sanded between coats.
 The varnish adds depth to the paintwork as well as protecting the lettering and graphics underneath.
-Due to the thorough preparation in the initial stages, the vehicles gleamed again at last.
+Due to the thorough preparation in the initial stages, the vehicles gleamed again.

-Both the tanker and flat bed have won various awards at displays across the north east of Scotland.
+Both lorries have won awards at commercial vehicle displays across the north east of Scotland.

 Get in touch for more information about signwriting in Dundee.